-Table 205 SSL Inspection Profile Commands
+Table 236 SSL Inspection Profile Commands

-COMMAND DESCRIPTION [no] description description Enter additional information about this SSL Inspection entry.
+COMMAND DESCRIPTION ssl-inspection profile ssi_profile_name Creates an SSL Inspection profile, and then enters the SSL Inspection profile sub-command mode.
+The profile name may consist of 1-31 alphanumeric characters, underscores(), or dashes (-), but the first character cannot be a number.
+This value is case-sensitive. bind-ipv4-addr ipv4 Request a certificate using the specified IPv4 source address.
+This command is for debugging purposes. bind-ipv6-addr ipv6 Request a certificate using the specified IPv6 source address.
+This command is for debugging purposes. [no] certificate cert_name Enter the default certificate or one already created for this profile.
+The no command removes the certificate from this profile. [no] description description Enter additional information about this SSL Inspection entry.
 You can enter up to 60 characters ("0-9", "a-z", "A-Z", "-" and "").
 The no command removes the description. exit Exit sub-command mode. follow-real-client-routing {yes no} When an SSL session is detected by SSL inspection, the Zyxel Device creates another independent session in order to get information such as the certificate chain.
 However, because traffic for this new session is sent from the Zyxel Device, it may not match the same routing policy of the original SSL session and may not reach the destination server.
 Enable this command to allow the session sent from the Zyxel Device to follow the routing policy of the original session.
 The no command does not allow the session sent from the Zyxel Device to follow the routing policy of the original session. sslv2 action {pass block} {no log log [alert]} SSL Inspection supports SSLv3 and TLS1.0.
 This command sets the action and log event for when the Zyxel Device encounters SSLv2 traffic.
 Pass: SSLv2 traffic is allowed to pass through the Zyxel Device uninspected.
 Block: SSLv2 traffic is blocked.
-You can also set the logging events. no log: Do not log SSLv2 traffic events. log: Create a log message when SSLv2 traffic is passed through or blocked. log: Create a log message and issue an alert email when SSLv2 traffic is passed through or blocked. support-version-max {ssl3 tls1_0 tls1_1 tls1_2 tls1_3} The Zyxel Device only inspects SSL traffic if the SSL version is equal to this value or lower. support-version-min {ssl3 tls1_0 tls1_1 tls1_2 tls1_3} The Zyxel Device only inspects SSL traffic if the SSL version is equal to this value or higher. unsupported-suite action {pass block} {no log log [alert]} Select to pass or block unsupported traffic, such as traffic using unsupported cipher suites, compression, or client authentication. untrusted-cert-chain action {block inspect pass} {no log log [alert]} A certificate chain is a certification process that involves the following certificates between the SSL/TLS server and a client.
-A certificate chain will fail if one of the following certificates is not correct. • A certificate owned by a user • The certificate signed by a certification authority • A root certificate Select to pass , inspect , or block an untrusted certification chain. ssl-inspection profile rename ssi_profile_name1 ssi_profile_name2 Renames an SSL Inspection profile. no ssl-inspection profile ssi_profile_name Deletes an SSL Inspection profile.
+You can also set the logging events. no log: Do not log SSLv2 traffic events. log: Create a log message when SSLv2 traffic is passed through or blocked. log: Create a log message and issue an alert email when SSLv2 traffic is passed through or blocked. support-version-max {ssl3 tls1_0 tls1_1 tls1_2 tls1_3} The Zyxel Device only inspects SSL traffic if the SSL version is equal to this value or lower. support-version-min {ssl3 tls1_0 tls1_1 tls1_2 tls1_3} The Zyxel Device only inspects SSL traffic if the SSL version is equal to this value or higher. unsupported-suite action {pass block} {no log log [alert]} Select to pass or block unsupported traffic, such as traffic using unsupported cipher suites, compression, or client authentication.

-Table 205 SSL Inspection Profile Commands
+Table 236 SSL Inspection Profile Commands

-COMMAND DESCRIPTION show ssl-inspection profile [ssi_profile_name] Displays SSL Inspection profile settings. ssl-inspection tls1-3 {activate deactivate} Enables or disables support for TSL 1.3 on the Zyxel Device. ssl-inspection tls1-2 aesgcm {activate deactivate} Enables or disables support for cipher TSL 1.2 AES-GCM on the Zyxel Device.
+COMMAND DESCRIPTION untrusted-cert-chain action {block inspect pass} {no log log [alert]} A certificate chain is a certification process that involves the following certificates between the SSL/TLS server and a client.
+A certificate chain will fail if one of the following certificates is not correct. • A certificate owned by a user • The certificate signed by a certification authority • A root certificate Select to pass, inspect, or block an untrusted certification chain. ssl-inspection profile rename ssi_profile_name1 ssi_profile_name2 Renames an SSL Inspection profile. no ssl-inspection profile ssi_profile_name Deletes an SSL Inspection profile. show ssl-inspection profile [ssi_profile_name] Displays SSL Inspection profile settings. ssl-inspection tls1-3 {activate deactivate} Enables or disables support for TSL 1.3 on the Zyxel Device. ssl-inspection tls1-2 aesgcm {activate deactivate} Enables or disables support for cipher TSL 1.2 AES-GCM on the Zyxel Device.

-44.2.4 SSL Inspection Certificate Cache
+46.2.5 SSL Inspection Certificate Cache